mattsta/stripe-erlang/README.md

 Status
 ------
 stripe-erlang is a minimal stripe client.
-Currently it only supports four
+Currently it only supports nine
-operations: turning a credit card into an opaque token, creating a customer with a token, charging a customer, or charging a token.
+operations: turning a credit card into an opaque token, creating a customer with a token, charging a customer, charging a token, updating a subscription, canceling a subscription, and retrieving customers, events, and invoiceitems.

 If you need refunds or transaction management, use the delightful stripe.com admin interface for now.